simha-p/Divya_simha_goud/README.md

 4. Clean the data with SQL
 5. Test the data with SQL
 6. Visualize the data in Power BI
-7. Generate the findings based on the insights
-8. Write the documentation + commentary
+7. Write the documentation
-9. Publish the data to GitHub Pages
+8. Publish the data to GitHub Pages